HexaCore477/HexaCore477/README.md

 # AI-Powered Full-Stack Developer | Computer Vision Enginner

 👋 Hi.
-I’m a passionate and experienced Full Stack Developer with a strong focus on web frontend development.
+I’m a passionate and experienced Full Stack Developer with a strong focus on web frontend/backend development and Computer Vision Project.
 With expertise in both JavaScript and Python, I can bring your project to life from concept to deployment.
 I specialize in creating dynamic, responsive, and user-friendly web applications that meet the highest standards of performance and usability.